-Six months following graduation, a Graduate Survey is mailed to all graduates completing their program of study in August 2018, December 2018 and May 2019.
-To view the full report, visit https://northweststate.edu/career-services.
+Six months following graduation, a Graduate Survey is mailed to all graduates completing their program of study in August 2017, December 2017 and May 2018.

-The purpose of the Graduate Survey is to gain information from each graduate regarding his or her postgraduation plans as related to employment, furthering education, and employment salaries.
+The purpose of the Graduate Survey is to gain information from each graduate regarding his or her post-graduation plans as related to employment, furthering education, and employment salaries.